You Ching

 You Ching (尤清 (Yóu Qīng, You2 Ching1); born 20 March 1942) is a Taiwanese legal scholar and diplomat who served as the Taiwanese representative to Germany from 2007 to 2008.

 Early life and education

-Born in Kaohsiung, You earned a bachelor's degree in law from the National Chengchi University (1965), a Master of Laws (LL.B.) from Chinese Culture University, and a doctorate in law from the University of Heidelberg (1978) under German jurist Adolf Laufs.
-He became a practicing lawyer in 1978.
+You was born in Kaohsiung on March 20, 1942.
+He graduated from National Chengchi University with a Bachelor of Laws (LL.B.) in 1965 and earned a Master of Laws (LL.M.) form Chinese Culture University.
+He then completed doctoral studies in law in Germany, earning his Ph.D. in law from Heidelberg University in 1978 under German jurist Adolf Laufs.

 Entry into politics

+He became a practicing attorney in 1978.
 A Tangwai activist and Kaohsiung Incident lawyer, You Ching founded the Taiwan Panorama magazine (博觀; not to be confused with present-day Taiwan Panorama 台灣光華) in 1982.
 The magazine called for the establishment of an opposition party, at a time when the Kuomintang-imposed martial law disallowed any opposition parties.
 He was instrumental in drafting the founding documents of the Democratic Progressive Party (DPP).